pusateri/canner/docs/tagger-api.rst

 Overview
 --------
 This document explains the Application Programmer Interface (API) for each Tagger invoked by the open source *Canner* project.
-A *Tagger* is program script that expects to execute in a particular environment and will create *tags* that describe properties of a network device.
+A *Tagger* is an executable that expects to run in a particular environment and will create *tags* that describe properties of a network device.
+Taggers can be written in any language.
+The executables can be compiled code or scripts that are run through an interpreter or command shell.
+The taggers write the tags to standard output (stdout).
+Standard input (stdin) is closed.

 Tags
 ----